"Barbara Gittings" Prints

-"Barbara" is a hand drawn polygonal drawing on 11 x 14" Bristol board paperusing micron marker, prismacolor colored pencils, mars black acrylic paint and hand stamped with antique letter stamps and white ink.
-Original comes Matted and Framed.
+"Barbara Gittings" is a print of a hand drawn polygonal drawing on 11 x 14" Bristol board paper using micron marker, prismacolor colored pencils, mars black acrylic paint and hand stamped with antique letter stamps and white ink.

-20% of the proceeds go directly to Video Out an organization that emboldens members of the LGBTQIA+ community to share their stories.
+20% of the proceeds of sale goes directly to Video Out an organization that emboldens members of the LGBTQIA+ community to share their stories.